In cricket-crazy Kashmir, the India-Pakistan World Cup clash tests emotions

 However, tourists supporting the Indian team were cheering every ball that Indian captain Rohit Sharma hit.

-“We knew our team would bash them [the Pakistan team],” Mahesh Kumar, a tourist from the state of Uttar Pradesh, said, just before India saw out a seven wicket victory.
+“We knew our team would bash them [the Pakistan team],” Mahesh Kumar, a tourist from the state of Uttar Pradesh, said, just before India saw out a seven-wicket victory.
 “This is a double treat to watch.”